kmlawson/china-revolutions-mo3337/99bibliography.md

 - Hockx, Michel, Joan Judge, and Barbara Mittler. *Women and the Periodical Press in China’s Long Twentieth Century*.
 2018.
 - Hoffmann, Michael. *The Partial Revolution: Labour, Social Movements and the Invisible Hand of Mao in Western Nepal*.
 Electronic book.
 Dislocations 21.
 2018.
 - Hofheinz, Roy. *The Broken Wave: The Chinese Communist Peasant Movement, 1922-1928*.
 1977.
+- Holdridge, John H. *Crossing the Divide: An Insider’s Account of Normalization of U.S.--China Relations*.
+1997.
 - Holm, David. *Art and Ideology in Revolutionary China*.
 1991.
 - Holubnychy, Vsevolod.
 ‘Mao Tse-Tung’s Materialistic Dialectics’. *The China Quarterly*, no. 19 (1964): 3–37.
 [Link](https://www.jstor.org/stable/651500).
-- ‘Home | Mao Era in Objects’.
-Accessed 2 April 2024.
-[Link](https://maoeraobjects.ac.uk/).
 - Hong, Yanbi. *Between Sacred and Secular Knowledge: Rationalities and Education of a Muslim Village in Northwest China*.
 2021.
 - Honig, Emily. *Creating Chinese Ethnicity: Subei People in Shanghai, 1850-1980*.
 1992.
 - ———.
 ‘Maoist Mappings of Gender: Reassessing the Red Guards’.
 In *Chinese Femininities/Chinese Masculinities: A Reader*, edited by Susan Brownell, Jeffrey N. Wasserstrom, and Thomas Laqueur, 255–68.
 2002.
 [DOI](https://doi.org/10.1525/9780520935303-017).
 - ———.
 ‘Socialist Sex: The Cultural Revolution Revisited’. *Modern China* 29, no. 2 (1 April 2003): 143–75.
 [Link](http://www.jstor.org/stable/3181306).
 - Honig, Emily, and Gail Hershatter. *Personal Voices: Chinese Women in the 1980’s*.
 1988.
 - Honig, Emily, and Xiaojian Zhao. *Across the Great Divide: The Sent-down Youth Movement in Mao’s China, 1968-1980*.
-Electronic book.
-Cambridge Studies in the History of the People’s Republic of China.
 2019.
 - Hooper, Beverley. *China Stands Up: Ending the Western Presence, 1948-1950*.
 1986.
 - ———. *Foreigners Under Mao: Western Lives in China, 1949-1976*.
 2016.
 - Hou, Xiaojia. *Negotiating Socialism in Rural China: Mao, Peasants, and Local Cadres, in Shanxi, 1949-1953*.
 2016.